SAP/project-foxhound/taint/README.md

 In dom/base/PostMessageEvent.cpp
 * window.postMessage

-#### Input Elements
+#### DOM Elements
 HTML Input elements are a user-controlled input and could be used to inject code into the DOM.
 Not sure if this can be exploited remotely though.

 In dom/html/HTMLInputElement.cpp
 * input.value for input elements (e.g. text box)

+In dom/html/nsGenericHTMLElement.cpp
+* element.getAttribute

+In dom/base/Element.h
+* element.getAttribute

+In dom/base/Element.cpp
+* element.getAttribute
+* element.getAttributeNS
+* element.innerHTML
+* element.outerHTML

-#### Local Storage
+#### Local and Sesssion Storage
-The window.localStorage.getItem can be vulnerable to stored DOM XSS attacks.
+The window.localStorage.getItem and window.sesssionStorage.getItem can be
+vulnerable to stored DOM XSS attacks.
 The implementation is in three different places depending on which type of storage is being used:

+* dom/storage/SessionStorage.cpp
 * dom/storage/LocalStorage.cpp
 * dom/storage/PartitionedLocalStorage.cpp
 * localstorage/LSObject.cpp